27 of The Most Beautiful Greek Islands

 Green tree lined bay on Aegina in the Argo-Saronic Islands in Greece

-Aegina belongs to the Argo-Saronic islands group and it is one of the best destinations in Greece for relaxing on wild beaches, swimming and snorkelling, and in my opinion, most definitely one of the most beautiful islands in Greece.
+Aegina belongs to the Argo-Saronic Islands group and is one of the best destinations in Greece for relaxing on wild beaches, swimming and snorkelling, and in my opinion, most definitely one of the most beautiful islands in Greece.

-Even though it is less than one hour by ferry from Piraeus, parts of Aegina remain rather quiet and an off-the-beaten-track island.
+Even though it is less than one hour by ferry from Piraeus, parts of Aegina remain quiet and off-the-beaten-track island destinations.
 Aegina has several sandy beaches with sunbeds, umbrellas, restaurants and beach bars, but they are much smaller than the most popular beaches in Crete, for example.

 The wild beaches between Aegina Town and Souvala stretch alongside a pine tree forest.
 The coast is high, but there are stairs and pathways from the main road to the water.